johnbillion/query-monitor/README.md

 ## HTTP Requests ##

- * Shows all HTTP requests performed on the current page (as long as they use WordPress' HTTP API)
+ * Shows all HTTP requests performed on the current request (as long as they use WordPress' HTTP API)
  * Shows the response code, call stack, transport, component, timeout, and time taken
  * Highlights erroneous responses, such as failed requests and anything without a `200` response code